This field is for validation purposes and should be left unchanged.

 If you reinstate your policy after a lapse, your premium may be adjusted based on your new risk profile.
 This could potentially lead to a premium rate increase, even if the gap was short.

-In South Africa, driving without insurance is not illegal, but it is risky.
+In South Africa, driving without insurance is risky.
 If you’re in an accident and you don’t have cover, you might have to pay for all the damages from your own pocket.

 What does a policy lapse mean for financed cars?